; Date: Tue Mar 09 2021

 $ docker-compose ps Name Command State Ports --------------------------------------------------------------------------------- mysql /entrypoint.sh mysqld --ch ...
 Up (healthy) 3306/tcp, 33060/tcp phpmyadmin /docker-entrypoint.sh apac ...
 Up 0.0.0.0:8001->80/tcp $ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 56f4b5ea1f52 phpmyadmin/phpmyadmin "/docker-entrypoint.…" 3 minutes ago Up 2 minutes 0.0.0.0:8001->80/tcp phpmyadmin 1e0f5e21c074 mysql/mysql-server:8.0.21 "/entrypoint.sh mysq…" 23 hours ago Up 2 minutes (healthy) 3306/tcp, 33060/tcp mysql

 docker ps commands to inspect the system that's been deployed.
 Both

 docker have many commands for inspecting and managing Docker systems.
 The presentation is a little different, and it seems that over the medium term functionality from the

 docker ps command lists the running containers, and we see our two containers are running.
 It shows the port mappings that were declared in the Compose file.
 And the last column shows you the name for the container.

-The next thing is to launch a command shell inside the container:
+The next thing is to launch a command shell inside the container either with this command:

-exec command executes a process inside the container, and adding the
+exec command executes a process inside the container.
+In this case we're executing

 -it flag executes that process on an interactive terminal.
 The